 Choose what’s relevant to you, your client, and the context of the situation.
 Ultimately, the only thing that matters is picking a coaching style that can move your clients in the direction they want.

-Coaching Principles You Can’t Compromise On
+4 Coaching Principles You Can’t Compromise On (Whatever Your Style!)

 Yes, choosing between different coaching styles gives you the freedom to navigate sessions differently.
 But there are some fundamental coaching principles that you cannot compromise on, no matter which one you choose.

-Ask For Consent
+1. Ask For Consent

-This means only coaching someone when you have permission to do so, and continuously seeking consent to push your clients, ask uncomfortable questions, or share your own perspective.
+This means only coaching someone when you have permission to do so and continuously seeking consent to push your clients, ask uncomfortable questions, or share your own perspective.

-Keep Things Confidential
+2. Keep Things Confidential

-Refrain From Judgment
+3. Refrain From Judgment

 Almost everything is allowed in a coaching session, but judgment is not one of them.
 Keep your personal views to yourself, and allow your clients to fully express themselves, share their beliefs, and be vulnerable.

-Remember, It’s About Them
+4. Remember, It’s About Them

 Yes, even if you’re an inspirational coach with stories that can move mountains.
 Practice active listening with your clients, and give them space to reflect on the materials of the session, whether it comes from them or you.
 You should be listening more than you speak so you can provide your client with actionable advice that they can use long after your session is over.

 Wait, Is There A Difference Between Types of Coaches & Coaching Styles?

-Glad you asked 😉 Yes there is!
+Yes, there is!
 The type of coach you are is more focused on the topic of your discussion or the area that you’re an expert in.
-Based on this, you might specialize as a leadership coach, relationship coach, health & fitness coach, branding coach, and so on.
+Based on this, you might specialize as a leadership coach, relationship coach, health & fitness coach, relationship coach, branding coach, and so on.

 Your coaching style, however, is the way you approach these areas.
 It’s a toolkit you can pick from as you go along your coaching relationship.